 Do not bruise or scrape when digging the bulbs.

-Leave the soil on the bulbs and dry before storing, once dry gently break soil away from bulb, best results when not washing.
+Leave the soil on the bulbs and dry before storing.
+Once dry gently break soil away from bulb but do not wash.

 Storage: dust bulb with fungicide and insecticide (Dusting Sulfur).